Posts Tagged ‘reading aloud’

 It is not at all unusual for parents of preteens to be frustrated by their boys’ lack of interest in reading.
 To those parents, I would say, get Dad involved in reading aloud and find wonderful books you can enjoy together.
 In some families, mom always reads the bedtime stories from a very young age.
 It can be very beneficial to change this up and for boys to observe men reading and enjoying great books.
 After all, we’d like our sons to choose to sit down with a great book from time to time.

-If you are helping a child learn to read, this simple procedure might be the easiest way to decide if the chapter book your child is reading is ‘right’ for his or her reading level….
+If you are helping a child learn to read, this simple trick might be the easiest way to decide if the chapter book is a good match for his or her reading level

 Ask your child to read a page aloud.
 Each time he struggles with a word, he should raise one finger.
 If he raises five or more fingers per page, the book is too difficult.
 However, if he raises fewer than five fingers, the book is probably a good choice.